Skip to main content

 When considering entering the UK it is best to see the regulations in force at that particular time as the gov.uk site Entering the UK.
 This gives information about restrictions in force, visa requirements and what to expect on entering the country.
 Please also check with the Foreign Commonwealth & Development Office (FCDO) regarding the specific type of visa required for your visit.
 Regulations change on a regular basis, so it is important for you to access up-to-date information before you leave your home country.

-Reports of Visits by Overseas Urologists and Trainees
+Reports of European Visits by Overseas Urologists and Trainees

 George Soko, Urology Resident at the University Teaching Hospital, Lusaka, Zambia attended the EUREP-19 Course in the Czech Republic during September 2019.
-Click here to view George's visit report.
+Click here to view his visit report.

 Vanessa Savopoulos, Urology Resident at the University Teaching Hospital, Lusaka, Zambia attended the Leeds Urology Bootcamp followed by an observership at St James' University Hospital, Leeds during October 2019.
 Click here to view her visit report.